-While you make arrangements for your visas or permits, you can take a few steps to make sure your arrival in British Columbia is smooth and you’re able to settle in quickly.
+While you make arrangements for your visas or permits, you can take a few steps to make sure your arrival in B.C. is smooth and that you’re able to settle in quickly.

-Find a place to stay when you first arrive, someplace that will be convenient while you look for housing.
-It can also help to locate a settlement agency in the area you’re going to move to, and ensure you know how to find them when you arrive.
+- Contact a settlement agency in the area where you’re going to move—ask how to find one when you arrive.
 A settlement agency can help you and your family find housing, learn English and settle in when you arrive.

-Gather your documents (letters of reference from employers, professional certificates, school records) and make sure they’re translate into English for use in BC Also, plan ahead and learn about the important documents you’ll need to obtain once you start living in BC, and make sure you gather any information you need to help you to get those documents.
+- Gather your documents (for example, letters of reference from employers, professional certificates, school records).
+Translate them into English for use in B.C.
+Learn about the important documents you’ll need and be sure to bring any information you need to get those documents.

-Learn more about the Canadian port of entry that you plan to travel through.
-Many newcomers arrive through Vancouver International Airport (YVR).
-You can find out about YVR airport immigration services, terminal maps, travel from the airport to your next destination, and more at www.yvr.ca.
+- Learn more about the Canadian port of entry where you’ll arrive.
+Most newcomers arrive through Vancouver International Airport (YVR).
+You can find out about YVR immigration services, terminal maps, travel from the airport to your next destination and more.

-Start reading the British Columbia Newcomers’ Guide, it will provide you with all the information you will need to help settle into life in BC
+- Start reading the Newcomers’ Guide to Resources and Services.
+It will give you useful information to help you settle into life in B.C.

 - Start learning or improving your English.
 Good English language skills will help you in your profession and in your daily activities.
 Find out more about learning English.